JustGlowing/minisom/Readme.md

 <img src="http://1.bp.blogspot.com/-j6L__LOB-UI/Ud7BXLLonBI/AAAAAAAAAqU/yf7RYfAoGWM/s1600/iris.png" height="312" width="412" alt="Iris example">

-For each winning neuron we have a marker.
+For each observation we have a marker placed on the position of the winning neuron on the map.
 Each type of marker represents a class of the iris data.
 The average distance map of the weights is used as background (see the color bar on the right to associate the value).

 In examples/example_digits.py there is an example of how to use MiniSom for images clustering.
 The example uses the scitkits-learn wrapper to the handwritten digits dataset.
 Here is one of the result that MiniSom can achieve in digits recognition: